 Items may be placed on a proposed special called meeting agenda at the direction of the Chairperson and shall be placed on the proposed agenda if requested by three (3) or more Board members.

 The agenda of a regular meeting may be amended at the meeting upon affirmative vote of at least three (3) members.
-However, the agenda for a special called meeting may not be amended once it is posted or delivered to Board members and requesting media.
+However, once the agenda for a special called meeting is posted or delivered to Board members and requesting media, it may only be amended when a new notice and reposting of the agenda, as amended, is completed prior to the twenty-four (24) hour period before the meeting as required by statute.

 To reflect the Board's focus on advancing student achievement, the agenda for regular meetings shall be developed in accordance with the following requirements: